-1. Satisfactory Academic Progress (SAP) Requirements for Federal and University Financial Aid Programs
+1. Satisfactory Academic Progress (SAP) Requirements for Federal and University Financial Aid Programs qualitative and quantitative academic measurement standards.

-To be eligible to receive financial assistance under any federal or University scholarship, grant, loan, or work program, students must demonstrate minimum qualitative and quantitative academic measurement standards.
 The qualitative and quantitative standards used to measure satisfactory academic progress are cumulative and encompass all enrollment periods, including periods of enrollment during which the student did not receive federal or University aid.